 (1) Project Performance Measures.
 How each proposed project-specific performance measure would accurately measure the performance of the project and how the proposed project-specific performance measure would be consistent with the performance measures established for the program funding the competition.

 (2) Project Performance Targets.
-Why each proposed performance target is ambitious yet achievable compared to the baseline for the performance measure and when, during the project period, the applicant would meet the performance target(s).
+Why each proposed performance target is Start Printed Page 27586ambitious yet achievable compared to the baseline for the performance measure and when, during the project period, the applicant would meet the performance target(s).

 The Secretary encourages the applicant to consider measures and targets tied to the applicant's grant activities during the grant period.
 The measures should be sufficient to gauge the progress throughout the grant period, show results by the end of the grant period, and be included in the logic model.